Local Enterprise Week 2022: Here to help your SME start thriving, and stop just surviving

 RockSalt have just launched a new collection of Brew Bags, which are being sold locally through SuperValu, and help to achieve the perfect coffee from home without a coffee machine.
 The company are also set to open a fourth location later this year.

-- Local Enterprise Office Louth have organized this year’s Spotlight event ‘Retail: Adapting and innovating in an ever-changing trading environment’ taking place on Monday March 7th.
+- LEO Louth have organized this year’s Spotlight event ‘Retail: Adapting and innovating in an ever-changing trading environment’ taking place on Monday March 7th.

 Sam agus Nessa was founded in 2016 by Nessa Doran O’Reilly and her partner Sam Hutchings.
 The Kildare couple have enjoyed huge success in the five years since then with their award-winning furniture and product design company.